shawngraham/obsidian-student-starter-vault/On Taking Notes.md

 - make a new note, insert template 'atomic-note' for your observations
 - make a 'reading note' for an overview of the entire source; name it with the @ sign convention, follow the template

+### Object Character Recognition
+- this vault is set up to do OCR on images; drop the image into the images-for-ocr folder, then hit the `<%` button, select ocr, and follow the prompts.
+You do have to [[configuring OCR for Mac|configure things]] .
+- but once you have the text, you can turn it into separate notes, add an overview, or whatever you please.

 For all notes, you'd be well advised to insert the markdown citation (ctrl+p, citations, markdown citation) that's relevant so you don't lose track of things.

 ### Connection Phase